marcopodda/marcopodda.github.io/_pages/about.md

   - /about.html
 ---

+About me
+===

 I am an assistant professor (RTD-A) in Computer Science at the University of Pisa.
 My research focuses on Machine Learning (ML), deep learning, generative models, and learning in structured domains (sequences, trees, graphs).

 Yes, this site is under construction.
-But some day, it will be not.
+But some day, it won't be.